TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

    'def'
    >>>

-You can also use a callable Python object (a function or a class for example) as the :attr:`restype` attribute, if the foreign function returns an integer.
+You can also use a callable Python object (a function or a kundi for example) as the :attr:`restype` attribute, if the foreign function returns an integer.
 The callable will be called with the *integer* the C function returns, and the result of this call will be used as the result of your function call.
 This is